gxf1212/notes/MD/FYP-notes.md

 principles

-- always make sure the initial and final ligands are overlapping (same coordinates)
+- always make sure the initial and final ligands are overlapping (same coordinates).

+  be careful of ligandrm.pdb from GUI, which is slightly changed...